harshitafk/Design-Patterns-Java/design-pattern-demo/src/com/designpattern/builder/notes/Builder Design Patterns in Java.md

 - A number of interfaces with the same number of Require variables so in Our example Student class we need 4 interfaces and in addition, we need one more interface for Build Method and optional variables.
-- Class is implemented all the above interfaces we need captions this ‘Steps’
+- Class is implemented all the above interfaces we need captions this â€˜Stepsâ€™

 ## The explanation for Usage StudentStepBuilder:
 When we need to use this approach of builder you need to show in first time only id set method and if the user fil it,